 The chewable tablet should be chewed or crushed before you gulp down it.
 Antibiotics work best when the amount of medicine in your body is kept at a constant level.
 Therefore, take this drug at regular intervals.
 Continue Amoxil for the entire period prescribed by your doctor.
 Never stop medications even if you feel better during treatment.

+Antibiotice resistance is one of the biggest challenge that modern medicine is facing.
+To answer the question above let us first explore our understanding of why we use antibiotics and how it works and does amoxil work good?
 Amoxicillin is bactericidal (kills the bacteria).
 It works by inhibiting the synthesis of bacterial cell walls during multiplication.
 Amoxicillin inhibits the third and final stage of bacterial cell wall synthesis by preferentially binding to specific penicillin-binding proteins (PBPs) that are located inside the bacterial cell wall.
 This results in a formation of defective cell wall and a cell death.
 Due to the presence of a free amino group within the structure of aminopenicillins, they are able to penetrate gram-negative bacteria more readily than the natural penicillins are.
 The half-life of amoxicillin is about 60 minutes but in the absence of renal function it is 7 to 10 hours.
 The half-life may be longer in neonates and the elderly.
 In general, it takes 5-6 hours for amoxicillin to leave the system.

 Amoxil available as generic drug.
 Generic medications are copies of brand-name medications.
 They have the same features as brand-name versions, such as dosage, intended use, side effects, and route of administration.
 However, generic medications typically cost less than brand-name medications.
 Therefore, penicillin and the generic versions of amoxicillin are likely cheaper than the brand-name versions of amoxicillin.